synthesized-io/tdk-demo/README.md

 (1 row)
 ```

-After that, we can mofigy the `config.yaml` file and run data generation again:
+After that, we can modify the `config.yaml` file and run data generation again:
 ```
 docker-compose run tdk
 ```